 Elbrus: Climb the Highest Peak in Europe with International Mountain Guides

 Our local guides are great climbers and great companions.
 They know their country well and support us through all phases of the trip.
-Having long-term friends and connections like these makes our trip special.
-It is very important to work with solid local help in Russia.
-This adds greatly to our enjoyment and success.
-Join us to "knock off" another of the Seven Summits.
+Long-term friends and connections like these makes our trip special.
+We can rest assured that the details have been taken care of and we have the resources in place for any contingencies that may arise.